cxl-micron-reskit/famfs/README.md

 ## What is fs-dax?

 Fs-dax is a means of creating a file system that resides in dax memory.
-A file in an fs-dax file system is just a convenient means of accessing the subset of dax memory that is alocated to that file.
+A file in an fs-dax file system is just a convenient means of accessing the subset of dax memory that is allocated to that file.
 If an application opens an fs-dax file and calls mmap() on the file descriptor, the resulting pointer provides direct load/store access to the memory - without ever moving data in and out of the page cache (as is the case with mmap() on "normal" files).

 Posix read/write are also supported, but those are not the optimal use case for fs-dax;
-read and write effectively amount to mmemcpy() in and out of the file's memory.
+read and write effectively amount to memcpy() in and out of the file's memory.

 # How can famfs do interesting work?